-II.
+III.
 SECTION OFFICERS

 The Anthropology Section will elect a section chair and section secretary each year and a section representative to the AAFS Board every three (3) years, or as necessary to fill a vacancy (see Nominating Committee, 7.5.1.
 VII.
 B.).
 Section officers may be re-elected to serve more than one (1) term.
-Any Anthropology Section Fellow, or Member who will become a Fellow at the end of the annual conference in the year of nomination, may be nominated for office.
-The term of office for section chair and secretary is from the conclusion of the AAFS Annual Conference to the conclusion of the following AAFS Annual Conference.
+Any Anthropology Section Fellow, or Membe r who will become a Fellow at the end of the annual meeting in the year of nomination, may be nominated for office.
+The term of office for section chair and secretary is from the conclusion of the AAFS annual meeting to the conclusion of the following AAFS annual meeting.
 The Nominating Committee will put forth recommendations for officer positions.
-All officers are elected by the voting membership present at the Annual Anthropology Section Business Meeting after open nominations from the floor.
+All officers are elected by the voting membership present at the annual section business meeting after open nominations from the floor or by electronic vote in response to a mid- term vacancy.